 January 23, 2014 (KHARTOUM) – The African Union and United Nations Joint Special Representative and Joint Chief Mediator for Darfur, Mohamed Ibn Chambas, announced that negotiations are underway with the Sudanese government to deploy international and African observers to monitor the Darfur crimes special tribunal.

-- African Union - United Nations Hybrid Operation in Darfur (UNAMID) peacekeepers patrol the damaged and empty Labado village in South Darfur on December 10, 2013.
-(Photo Reuters/Mohamed Nureldin Abdallah)
+- Peacekeepers from the hybrid African Union-United Nations operation in Darfur (UNAMID) patrol the damaged and empty Labado village in South Darfur on 10 December 2013 (Photo: Reuters/Mohamed Nureldin Abdallah)

 Ibn Chambas said at a press conference in Khartoum on Thursday they are currently negotiating with Sudan’s Ministry of Justice and the special prosecutor of Darfur crimes to deploy observers for monitoring the work of the courts according to the Doha Document for Peace in Darfur (DDPD).